Øster Allé: Notable buildings and structures

-On the north-east side of the street, at No. 6, is the former Østerbro Power Station.
+On the north-east side of the street, at No. 6, is the former Eastern Power Station.
 It was designed by city architect Ludvig Fenger and opened in 1902.

 Between the power station and Parken Stadium (No. 50), are two examples of workers' housing.
 The older one is Brumleby, whose first stage with its 240 diminutive dwellings was designed by Michael Gottlieb Bindesbøll and completed in 1857.
 It is considered to be Denmark's first example of social housing and was one of the first structures to be built on Østerbro.
 Between Brumleby and Østerbro Power Station, on both sides of Olufsgade, a short street connecting Øster Allé to Østerbrogade, is one of the Workers' Building Society's smaller developments of terraced housing.

 On the south-west side of Øster Allé, No. 1 is the former Østerbro Post and Telegraph Office from 1920.
 The Neoclassical building was designed by Thorvald Jørgensen, who also designed Christiansborg Palace.
 Its main façade, with four large columns and a flight of steps the full width of the building, faces a space on the corner with Blegdamsvej.

 The symmetrical building at No. 26, Fredenshus, was completed for the Association for the Education of Apprentices (Danish: Foreningen til Lærlinges Uddannelse) to a design by Søren Lemche in 1915.

+No. 33 is the former home of businessman Aage Heyman.
+The building was constructed in 1918 to designs by the architect Gotfred Tvede It now houses the embassy of the United Arab Emirates.